nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

 TermiNUS is a CLI (command line interface) program for NUS Students who wish to organize their NUS academic materials through a CLI.
-<br>The product aims to aid student in organizing their academic schedule and enhancing their learning experiences.
+The product aims to aid student in organizing their academic schedule and enhancing their learning experiences.

 ## Contents
 * [Getting Start](#Getting-Started)